Struktal/Struktal/README.md

 ### Deployment setup - Apache web server
 The deployment to an Apache web server is a bit more complex than the Docker deployment, as you have to set up the server yourself.
 However, the following steps will guide you through the process:
-- Clone the newly created repository onto the web server, e.g. to `/var/www/your-project-name`.
+- Clone the newly created repository onto the web server, e.g. to `/var/www/your-application-name`.
 This should be done as the web server user, or alternatively, you can set the files' owner afterward through `chown` command.
 - Copy `📄 secrets/config.secret.json` from your local setup to the `📁 secrets/` directory on the server, or copy the `📄 secrets/config.secret.json.example` file to `📄 secrets/config.secret.json` and configure it according to the servers needs.
-- Run `composer install` within the repository directory to install the required dependencies.
+- Run `composer build` within the repository directory to install the required dependencies and generate the required application structure.
+Make sure to run this command as the web server user, too.
 - Set up a virtual host for the website.
-The `DocumentRoot` should point to the directory where you've cloned the repository to, and then `📁 htdocs/` <sub>Not `📁 project/htdocs/`!</sub>.
-If you've used the example path from above, the `DocumentRoot` should be set to `/var/www/your-project-name/htdocs`.
+The `DocumentRoot` should point to the directory where you've cloned the repository to, and then `📁 public/`.
+If you've used the example path from above, the `DocumentRoot` should be set to `/var/www/your-application-name/public`.

 ## Documentation
 There are many helpful tutorials and guides available [here](docs/tutorials).
-They cover a wide range of topics, from the frameworks basics, setting up a project, using the frameworks features up to deploying the application.
+They cover a wide range of topics, from the frameworks basics, setting up an application, using the frameworks features up to deploying the application.

 ## Dependencies
 This framework contains the following dependencies: